Pylons/venusian/README.rst

 Venusian is a library which allows framework authors to defer decorator actions.
-Instead of taking actions when a function (or class) decorator is executed at import time, you can defer the action usually taken by the decorator until a separate "scan" phase.
+Instead of taking actions when a function (or class) decorator is executed at import time, venusion-based decorators can defer the action usually taken until a separate "scan" phase.

 See the "docs" directory of the package or the online documentation at https://docs.pylonsproject.org/projects/venusian/en/latest/